-Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
-It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.
+Whether you own or rent, home insurance can help protect you financially in the event of a fire, theft, vandalism, or another covered event.
+For example, you're covered if someone gets injured on your property and wins a lawsuit against you.

-Homeowners insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
-You are in charge so you choose which policy is best for you.
-Whether it's a comprehensive policy that covers losses such as fire, hail, smoke, falling objects, vandalism, and theft of personal property or a policy that covers only specified losses.
+Different homeowners policies cover additional losses, have other coverages, and depend on the type of residence you own.
+So you decide what policy is best for you, whether it's a comprehensive policy that covers fire, hail, smoke, falling objects, vandalism, and theft of personal property or a policy that only covers specified losses.

-These are some common coverages you typically see on a policy:
+Here are some common coverages you'll find on a policy:

-Dwelling — This is the portion of your policy that covers the actual structure (main house).
-The cost to replace your home can fluctuate from time to time based on the cost of raw material and labor, and of course, supply and demand.
+Dwelling Coverage— This is the portion of your policy that covers damages to the actual structure (main house).
+The cost to replace your home can change based on the cost of raw materials, labor, supply, and demand.

-Other Structures — This covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
-Usually this coverage is 10% of whatever your Dwelling limit is, but can be increased if you need more coverage.
+Other Structures — Covers anything on your property that isn't permanently attached to your house, like fences, driveways, sidewalks, and detached buildings like sheds and garages.
+It's usually 10% of your Dwelling limit, but you can get more coverage if you need

-Loss of Use — This covers your living expenses if you need to live somewhere else temporarily because your primary home is uninhabitable due to a loss.
+Loss of Use —Covers your living expenses if you have to live somewhere else because your home is uninhabitable.

-Medical Expense —This covers medical expenses for guests if they are injured on your property, and in certain cases, covers people who are injured off of your property.
-It does not cover health care costs for you or other members of your household.
+Medical Expense —Guests are covered for medical expenses if they get hurt on your property, and in some cases, people are covered for injuries of your property.
+Health care isn't covered for you or other family members.

-Scheduled Personal Property — There are some situations where you might want special coverage for valuables, or collectibles like jewelry, guns, art work, rugs, etc..
+Scheduled Personal Property — You might need special coverage for jewelry, guns, artwork, rugs, etc.